sethcottle/tabcloser/README.md

 ## Support the Addon

-You can support me buy buying me a coffee! 🙂
+You can support me by buying me a coffee! 🙂

 [![Buy Me A Coffee](https://cdn.cottle.cloud/tabcloser/buymeacoffee.svg)](https://buymeacoffee.com/seth)